Meet JJ Chalmers – Strictly Come Dancing 2020 contestant and Invictus Games medallist

 In Week Two however, his Paso Doble landed him in 10th place on the leaderboard with just 17 points.

-Dancing with professional partner Amy Dowden, the former Royal Marine then shot up the leaderboard to third place after wowing the judges with his Foxtrot to Raindrops Keep Falling on My Head from Butch Cassidy and the Sundance Kid during last weekend’s Movie Week extravanganza.
+Dancing with professional partner Amy Dowden, the former Royal Marine then shot up the leaderboard to third place after wowing the judges with his Foxtrot to Raindrops Keep Falling on My Head from Butch Cassidy and the Sundance Kid during Movie Week.

 The duo received an impressive 24 points from the judges sharing third place with former front-runner Maisie Smith.